Large-Scale Low-Rank Gaussian Process Prediction with Support Points: Simulations

-where $C_0$ is a constant.
-Our target is to fit the linear regressions above and analyze the slopes.

 In Fig.~\ref{fig:slopes}, we show the average $\log\{\mathrm {MSPE}(n)\}$s of $100$ replicates (using points) and their fitted lines.
 For simplicity of discussion, only SPs and Rands are considered.
-The points for each $n$ and lines in the same color are nearly coincident in most cases, indicating that $\tilde{f}_{\hat c}$ and $\tilde{f}_c$ have converged to $\hat f_{\hat c}$ and $\hat f_c$, respectively.
+The points for each $n$ and lines in the same color are nearly coincident in most cases, indicating that $k=\lfloor 1.5\times n^{2/2.9}\rfloor$ is enough for both rep-points in this scenario, and hence $\tilde{f}_{\hat c}$ and $\tilde{f}_c$ have converged to $\hat f_{\hat c}$ and $\hat f_c$, respectively.
 Red lines have the largest negative slopes (NSs) because the prediction under the true covariance has the best performance.
+Additionally, the value of $C_0$ for red lines is around $2.4$.
 For undersmoothed cases, the NSs for SP$(0.5)$ and Rand$(0.5)$ are smaller than those for SP$(1.0)$ and Rand$(1.0)$.
 For oversmoothed cases, the NSs for SP$(3.0)$ and Rand$(3.0)$ are smaller than those for SP$(2.0)$ and Rand$(2.0)$.
 The worse the estimate of $\hat c$, the larger is the $|\hat\gamma-\gamma|$; hence, the worse is the behavior of $\tilde{f}_{\hat c}$.

 As per \eqref{eq:tildefc} and \eqref{eq:mis}, we can evaluate the values of $\hat\gamma$ and $\gamma$ through NS.
 That is, $\hat\gamma\approx 1/(1-\mathrm{NS})$ for undersmoothed cases and $\hat\gamma\approx (\gamma-1)/(1-\mathrm{NS})$ for oversmoothed cases.
 The results from $100$ replicates are summarized in Fig.~\ref{fig:VersusN}.
 For comparison, we provide the empirical estimates of $\hat\gamma$ and $\gamma$ obtained as described in Section~\ref{sec:subsec:gammavalues}.
 In most cases, boxes cover the respective black dotted lines well, thereby confirming our theory.
-For the undersmoothed covariance with $\nu=0.5$, the black dotted lines are considerably lower than their boxes because their complexity parameters are smaller than $2$.
+For the undersmoothed covariance with $\nu=0.5$, the black dotted lines are considerably lower than their boxes because their smoothness parameters are smaller than $2$.
 Hence our theorems do not apply in these cases.
 Our theory was further confirmed by setting $\sigma^2$ as $0.5$ while maintaining the other parameters fixed for both the true and mis-specified covariances.
 This verification is illustrated in Fig.~S1.

 Finally, we demonstrate the improvement of $\tilde{f}_{\hat c}$ by adjusting $\tau^2$.
 Still using the first scenario and $\tau^2=0.27$, we generate $\{(\mathbf{x}_i,y_i)\}_{i=1}^n$ with $n=5000$ and $\{(\mathbf{x}_{ti},f_{ti})\}_{i=1}^{n_t}$ with $n_t=5000$ in the same way.
 The predictions $\tilde{f}_c(\mathbf{x}_{ti})$ and $\tilde{f}_{\hat c}(\mathbf{x}_{ti})$ are calculated using the adjusted $\tau^2=10^{(-3, 2, 1, 0, 0.5, 1, 1.5, 2)}\times 0.27$.
 Fig.~\ref{fig:TAU} summarizes the average $\log(\rm MSPE)$s over $100$ replicates versus $a_{\tau}=\log_{10}(\tau^2/0.27)$.
 When the correct covariance ($\nu=1.5$) is used, the red curve achieves the lowest MSPE when $a_{\tau}=0$, and this lowest MSPE corresponds to the true value of $\tau^2$.
 When the covariance is mis-specified ($\nu=1$ or $3$), neither of the two curves reach the minimum MSPE under the true $\tau^2$.
 However, the performance of the oversmoothed covariance (with $\nu=3$) improves when $a_{\tau}$ is reduced to $-2$; the performance of the undersmoothed covariance (with $\nu=1$) improves when $a_{\tau}$ is increased to $0.5$.
 Furthermore, the lowest MSPEs of $\tilde{f}_{\hat c}$ are comparable to those of $\tilde{f}_c$; this result is in agreement with Theorem~\ref{thm:adjuestedtau} that $\tilde{f}_{\hat c}$ may have the same convergence rate as $\tilde{f}_c$ for an appropriate value of $\tau^2$.